rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 This class will help you develop our skills in research in print, digital, and manuscript or typescript sources; how to use and evaluate a range of databases and digital tools; how to think about citation practices as substantive and central to our work as scholars of literature.
 It will ask you to examine your own implicit and explicit research practices and habits, and (in some cases) to experiment with modifying them or developing new ones.
 We may incorporate various computational elements into our work, from the basics of plain-text authoring, citation management, and keeping an open research notebook to using digital tools to help us analyze individual novels and groups of novels.

+Would it be possible for me to do the longer seminar reflections on weeks 4, 5, and 10, to do the criticism summaries on weeks 3, 9, and 13, and the close readings on weeks 6, 8, and 13?
+If any of those dates have already been taken I'd be happy to switch around.
+I was also thinking of bringing break snacks during the second half of the semester, but I don't really have a preference for when—whenever's convenient for other people.

+Thanks,
+Shaoni

+Hi Prof. Buurma,

+Can I request the following schedule for writing:
+Feb 10 seminar paper
+Feb 17 close reading
+Feb 24 close reading
+Mar 2 seminar paper
+Mar 16 criticism summary
+Mar 23 close reading
+Apr 13 criticism summary
+Apr 20 criticism summary

+And I can do break Feb 10, Mar 2, and Mar 16.

+Best,
+Maya

 ### Part 1: surveillance, omniscience, self-making, realism

 #### Week 1, January 27: Introduction